BMB-STAT/BMB-STAT1/chapter1.md

 skills: 1
 ```

-You recall how you can find the columnn names in a dataframe by printing the whole dataframe.
+You recall how you can find the column names in a dataframe by printing the whole dataframe.
 Well, that's fine with a small dataframe, but not that helpful when your dataframe has thousands of rows.
 Here are a few helpful functions to get column names from dataframes:

 `names()` returns the column names of a dataframe
 `head()` returns the column names and top few rows of a dataframe